luminaAnonima/fabric-of-light/notes/pilgrim_dyson_spheres.md

-﻿# Field Note: Pilgrim Dyson Spheres
+### Field Note: Pilgrim Dyson Spheres

 A body is not a single thing.
-It is a field—
+It is a field,
 a quiet federation of life.

 Cells breathe together.